 It’s a pain to have to wait in line forever to get food, especially if you’re trying to keep track of children!
 So we did something crazy and served the food to each table!

 This was a great idea in theory.
-And I definitely think there were so many people who appreciated being able to sit at their table and visit with others.
+And I definitely think there were so many people who appreciated being able to sit at their table and visit with others instead of standing in line forever.

 To make this happen, however, we needed to have the salad and rolls set out on each table.
-We purchased silver plastic bowls from Dollar Tree for the rolls and salad.
+This required that we purchase silver plastic bowls from Dollar Tree for the rolls and salad.

 Pros: I thought it was awesome that 200 people didn’t have to wait in line for food.
 They could sit at their table and wait for the main dish to be brought around.
 I think more people visited longer with those sitting at their table this way.
 Another benefit was that we didn’t need to use space for serving tables.
 This allowed us to set up more eating tables which we needed to fit such a large group.